BielPimentaDev/trio/README.md

 ## Test Coverage

 As previously mentioned, one of the main reasons for choosing Hexagonal Architecture was the high level of decoupling between components, making it easy to test each one independently.
-Additionally, we followed the **Test-Driven Development (TDD)** approach for this project.
-We created the tests first and then implemented the logic to make them pass.
+Additionally, was followed the **Test-Driven Development (TDD)** approach for this project.
+The tests were created first, and then the logic was implemented to make them pass.
 The tests include both unit and integration tests, ensuring 100% test coverage.
 This not only improves the reliability and maintainability of the project but also enhances its readability.

 ### Test Coverage Summary